Big Pharma’s Role

 I currently reside in America, am covered under ACA insurance, and take very expensive medications to control my chronic illnesses on a regular basis.
 Two of them are Xarelto and Enbrel, big brand name drugs.
 I will take them for the rest of my life, more or less.
-Because Americans pay for healthcare the insurance I choose every January basically decides whether I can afford rent, groceries, or utilities for the whole year.
+Because Americans pay for healthcare (this may be a dig), the insurance I choose every January basically decides whether I can afford rent, groceries, or utilities for the whole year.

 The insurance I chose this last January was, I was told, “the best” for someone with my medical background.
 I pay a little over $300 a month with an $8,150 out of pocket max.
 This does not include my husband, who has to pay for his own separate plan, because it was cheaper that way.